iperov/DeepFaceLive/README.md

 <tr><td colspan=2 align="center">
 If you want a higher quality or better face match, you can train your own face model using <a href="https://github.com/iperov/DeepFaceLab">DeepFaceLab</a>

+Here is an <a href="https://www.tiktok.com/@arnoldschwarzneggar/video/6995538782204300545">example</a> of Arnold Schwarzneggar trained on a particular face and used in a video call.

 </td></tr>

 </table>